 ACCESS Executive positions are 2-year terms and are appointed bi-annually at the ACCESS meeting.
-The current Executive was elected at our past meeting in St. Andrews, NB.
+The current Executive was elected at our past meeting in Halifax, NS, at St. Mary's University.

 Bruce is an ecologist who studies marine and coastal ecosystems, and applies the resulting knowledge and skills to management (but mostly he just has fun).
 Educated as a benthic ecologist and oceanographer in Australia, Canada and the United States, Bruce has 34 years of post-doctoral experience in marine science on a wide variety of grant and contract-funded research and development projects world-wide.
 No “arm-chair ecologist”, he has worked in 25 countries and 6 seas, logging more than 800 days at sea and 2,000 hours working underwater.
 After serving as the Director of the Marine Affairs Program at Dalhousie University, Bruce took up the Chair in Marine Ecosystem Research at Cape Breton University in 2005.
 The Bras d’Or Lake Biosphere, the Sydney Harbour and the Eastern Scotian Shelf are where he now tries to do science for ecosystem-based management decision support.
 In an effort to build capacity for research and development in both the public and private sectors Bruce has mentored 80 students at 6 universities in 5 countries (undoubtedly my most worthwhile contributions).
 The concept and composition of the ACCESS appeals to Bruce very much, and he will work with the ACCESS community to continue the benefits that the Society brings to its members and the broader community of Atlantic Canada.

 Cape Breton University